alicevision/MeshroomResearch/alab_dataset/README.md

 # Credits

-This dataset is the result of a student project with students from [IMAC](https://www.ingenieur-imac.fr/) engineering school:
+This dataset is the result of a project done by students from [IMAC](https://www.ingenieur-imac.fr/) engineering school:
   - Sara Lafleur
   - Alexandre Miralles
   - Léa Touchard